2024/10/29 South-East Spain Floods (DANA)

 ClimaMeter Analysis

-Finally, we find that sources of natural climate variability, notably the Pacific Decadal Oscillation and the Atlantic Multidecadal Oscillation, may have influenced the event.
-This suggests that the changes we see in the event compared to the past may be partly due to human driven climate change, with a contribution from natural variability.
+Finally, we find that sources of natural climate variability, notably the Atlantic Multidecadal Oscillation, may have influenced the event.
+This means that the changes we see in the event compared to the past may be mostly due to human driven climate change.

 Conclusion